-- 15. Part 1 (Chapters 1-5 and 7)of the Bill replace the current establishment and agency model of registration in the 2000 Act for the purpose of social care regulation in Wales.
+15. Part 1 (Chapters 1-5 and 7)of the Bill replace the current establishment and agency model of registration in the 2000 Act for the purpose of social care regulation in Wales.
 Instead, Section 2(1) lists the "regulated services" that will be the subject of regulation by the Welsh Ministers pursuant to Part 1.
 The meaning of each entry in the list is expanded in Schedule 1.
 The services listed in Schedule 1 broadly correspond with the establishments and agencies that are currently regulated pursuant to provision in the Act 2000 and cover the kinds of services that provide care and support to persons within the field of social care.
-In the future it may be desirable to regulate other services where care and support is provided, for example, advocacy services.
+There is one exception to that and that is that the Bill makes provision for the regulation of an "advocacy service".
+In the future it may be desirable to regulate other services where

+- care and support is provided, for example, extra care services.
 Subsection 1(h) provides the power to add to that list. - 16.
 There may be some things that would not be considered to one of those regulated services where there are good reasons not to regulate through this Bill.
 Subsection (3) therefore allows the Welsh Ministers to make regulations whereby services that would otherwise fall within the list in subsection (1) are not to be treated as regulated services.
 Section 185(2)(a) specifies that regulations made under this section must be made using the affirmative procedure.